jecaps/ToDo-List-API/README.md

 - Filtering capabilities (by due date, priority, search keywords and completion status)
 - Error handling for invalid list and todo references
 - Validation for data given
+- Custom validators for fields, Specific validations for dates and priority levels
+- Data sanitization for string inputs